 Lucky Southern gardeners in zones eight to 11 can grow lantana as a perennial.
 This perky plant produces clusters of brilliant blooms, usually variegated red, yellow, pink and orange on woody stems.
 Lantana is salt-tolerant, making it a favorite in coastal quarters.

 A little light pruning may be necessary, but lantana is resilient through dry spells.
 In zones further north, lantana makes a fine annual.
 To keep the show going, you can even try taking cuttings at the end of the season and rooting them indoors to transplant next spring.
 (I’ve had lantana come back year after year in my zone 7b garden).

 Gaillardia is known as blanket flower due to its resemblance to a Native American blanket once it spreads in the flower bed.
 The mound is covered in blooms.

 Gaillardia tolerates poor soil, gets along fine with limited water, and is winter hardy in zones three to 10.
 It may flag a bit in late summer, just give it a little love for a late flush of blooms before the first frost.
 And yes, butterflies and birds love gaillardia.

-4. Speedwell, commonly known as Veronica, is a low-growing perennial with flower spikes in pink, red, purple, and nearly blue that emerge in late spring and bloom through the summer.
+Commonly known as Veronica, speedwell is a low-growing perennial with flower spikes in pink, red, purple, and nearly blue that emerge in late spring and bloom through the summer.
 The plant is known for compact growth, disease and deer resistance, and is winter hardy in zones three to nine.